-The two opened the doors of Johnson and Wales (business school) in September of 1914, with one student and one typewriter on Hope Street in Providence.
-Shortly after World War 1, they moved their budding school to downtown Providence to better serve the GIs coming home.
-They made an impact on the world, with their early curriculum included bookkeeping, typing, shorthand, English and mathematics.
-Always business savvy, the ladies sold JWU in 1947 to some friends and entered into a quiet retirement (doubtful).
+The two opened the doors of Johnson & Wales Business School (now Johnson & Wales University) in September of 1914, with one student and one typewriter on Hope Street in Providence.
+Shortly after World War I, they moved their budding school to downtown Providence to better serve the GIs coming home.
+They made an impact on the world, with an early curriculum including bookkeeping, typing, shorthand, English and mathematics.
+Always business savvy, the ladies sold Johnson & Wales Business School in 1947 to some friends and entered into a quiet retirement (doubtful).

-Currently, JWU has four campuses across the country, and students are enrolled in business, arts & sciences, culinary arts, education, engineering, equine management, hospitality and engineering technology programs.
+Today, Johnson & Wales University has multiple campuses and students are enrolled in business, arts & sciences, culinary arts, education, engineering, equine management, hospitality and engineering technology programs.